-But first – to better understand the brilliance of cell-based immune therapies, a basic understanding of what causes cancer is essential – see below.
+But first – in order to better understand more about the efficacy & and safety of cell-based immunotherapy; a basic understanding of what causes cancer is essential.

 Since cancer is a disease of damaged genes; the next section reveals something rarely seen in cancer medicine before.

-For 5 years, we’ve referred patients to the world pioneer of cell-based immune therapies (Asia) witnessing outcomes consistently beyond clincal expectations.
+For 5 years, we’ve referred patients to the world pioneer of cell-based immune therapies in Asia.
+Our patients experience outcomes consistently beyond clinical expectations.
 As well; these minimally invasive treatments are safe & predictable.

 For example; the genomic tests (we use in Australia) typically reveal a patient’s mutated or deleted DNA.
 As the pictures above indicate; damaged genes can be causes or drivers of their cancer.

-It is possible that cell-based immune therapies (overseas) may help to normalise homeostasis.
+We have observed that cell-based immunotherapy (Japan) may help to normalise DNA homeostasis.
 This has been evidenced by continual monitoring and follow up of patients via genomic testing.

-It appears possible that repair of DNA mutations is occurring.
+In some patients it appears that repair of DNA mutations is occurring.